-What is Photorejuvenation (also called IPL) and what does it do?
+What is photorejuvenation (also called IPL) and what does it do?

 Some of the most attractive aspects of IPL treatment include the lack of significant downtime and the ability to see results within a short time frame.
-This is because intense pulse light is non-ablative, meaning that it only penetrates the dermis and does not vaporize the epidermis (top layer of skin).
+This is because intense pulsed light is non-ablative, meaning that it only penetrates the dermis and does not vaporize the epidermis (top layer of skin).
 Whether you are having laser hair removal, stretch mark reduction treatments or IPL treatments, it is vital to find out which device the office has and who will be doing the treatments.

 How does IPL treatment work?

-Energy from intense pulse light passes through the skin targeting areas of pigmentation.
+Energy from intense pulsed light passes through the skin, targeting areas of pigmentation.
 If the patient is targeting age spots (sometimes called sun spots or liver spots) this pigment tends to be brown or even black.
 On the other hand, if the patient is targeting excessive facial vessels, the pigment is the red color in the blood vessels.
-It is important to note that the Palomar Starlux 500 allows users to change the wave length settings in order to tailor the treatment for the patient’s specific skin type.
+It is important to note that the Palomar Starlux 500 allows the provider to change the wavelength settings in order to tailor the treatment for the patient’s specific skin type.

 The Palomar Starlux 500 has cooling capabilities that allow for a more comfortable and relaxed treatment.
-IPL photofacial treatment time can be as little as a few minutes or somewhat longer, depending on the area of coverage needed.
+IPL photofacial treatment time can be as little as a few minutes or somewhat longer, depending upon the area of coverage needed.
 Photorejuvenation recovery is typically minimal.
 After treatment, you may be a little red and swollen, but this should resolve within a day.
 You can expect the dark pigments or spots to turn darker and then eventually flake off.

 Can I use insurance for IPL treatments?

-Unfortunately photo rejuvenation treatments are generally not covered by insurance and would need to be paid out of pocket.
+Unfortunately, photo rejuvenation treatments are generally not covered by insurance and would need to be paid out of pocket.

 Contact Sistine Plastic Surgery

-To learn more about photorejuvenation treatment or to schedule a consultation to talk more about this procedure, please contact Sistine Plastic Surgery today.
+To learn more about photorejuvenation treatment or to schedule a consultation to talk more about this procedure, please contact Sistine Facial Plastic Surgery today.